OpenCdsi/opencdsi.github.io/about.md

 Way back in 2013  my friend [Jeff Miller](mailto:xagronaut@gmail.com) and I started [worldvax.org](http://worldvax.org) as an open-source humanitarian project to bring modern immunization tracking technology to underserved communities.
-We gave talks, did a podcast, had a simple demo app but we never really got the traction we needed to make **WorldVax** take off.
+We gave talks, did a podcast and had a simple demo app but we never really got the traction we needed to make **WorldVax** take off.

 When Jeff and I put the **WorldVax** project on the backburner, Jeff gave a talk at [Stir Trek 2017](https://stirtrek.com).
 The talk was titled *Reach the Rest - An OpenSource Journey* and was about what we learned from the project.
-I've got his [speaker notes](/assets/20170425-ReachTheRestAnOpenSourceJourney-StirTrek.pdf) but if anybody had a video of his talk I'd love to see it!
+I've got his [speaker notes](/assets/20170425-ReachTheRestAnOpenSourceJourney-StirTrek.pdf) but if anybody has a video of his talk I'd love to see it!

 **Open CDSi** is the nuts-and-bolts of the **WorldVax** vision.
 This is the technology that will let us *Reach The Rest*.
 To help achieve that goal, the **Open CDSi** project was created on June 20th, 2022 when the domain name [opencdsi.org](https://opencdse.org) was registered.

 ## Who's Involved?

 Currently I am the only person involved in this project.
-Here's my digits:
+Here are my digits:

 * Open CDSi as [dennis](mailto:dennis@opencdsi.org)
 * Gmail as [ansofive](mailto:ansofive@gmail.com)